kodeklubben/oppgaver/src/kodegenet/index_en.md

     grade: [secondary, junior, senior]
 ---

-Kodegenet tilbyr gratis ressurser på norsk for å lære seg programmering!
-Her finner du oppgaver i Scratch, Raspberry Pi, Arduino og andre ting, ofte tilknyttet elektronikk.
+Kodegenet offers free resources for learning to program!
+Here you will find courses in Scratch, Raspberry Pi, Arduino and more, often related to electronics.